Peter-Johnstone/Peter-Johnstone/README.md

 **`Digital Entrepreneur (Founder/Developer/Language Learner)`**

 I’m a senior in Computer Science & Engineering at Bucknell University with a second major in Japanese.
 I’m a native English speaker, fluent in German, and I passed JLPT N1 (Dec 2023).
-I love building things end-to-end—especially chess engines and search systems—and I’m currently focused on systems programming in Rust and algorithmic performance.
+I love building things, especially chess engines and search systems, and I’m currently focused on systems programming in Rust and algorithmic performance.

 On the product side, I’ve been building Eigofy, a Chrome extension that lets learners instantly look up English while watching Netflix/YouTube or reading across the web.
 On the engineering side, I’ve created multiple chess engines: a Python engine around ~1800 ELO, and a Rust engine with advanced search/heuristics that play with ~2900 strength.
 I enjoy the craft of move generation, evaluation, pruning, and turning ideas into polished, usable tools.

 I’m excited about roles at the intersection of systems, AI/search, and developer tools—places where performance, clarity, and user impact meet.

+Check out my GitHub: https://github.com/Peter-Johnstone

 ### Languages and Tools